No. You are not able to use your previous login due to a system, rules and t&c change.

 No. You may submit five images per category and these cannot be replaced after submission.
 Please choose your images carefully and consider rules and requirements for submission.

 No. It is up to you to decide if an image meets the requirements of a category or not.
-Please consider that images that do not really fit into a category might not get highly rated.
+Please consider that images that do not fit into a particular category might not be judged well.

 Please always keep the requirements for submission in mind!